matchalunatic/fun-with-devops/README.md

 1. Edit top-level env.sh (start with env.sh.dist) and set proper value
 2. Always run `source env.sh` before working on this project
+3. Create a user with a SSH key (Under IAM -> Users -> Security Credentials -> Upload SSH key) / this is for bastion use.
+4. Create an EC2 role instance under IAM with name EC2Description and strategy AmazonEC2ReadOnlyAccess

 ## Configure the Docker stack